raferdev/magicsports_back/README.md

 ## 🧐 About <a name = "about"></a>

 This project was built on one week and encrease my consepts about javascript enviroment, using ReactJS, and NodeJS to create one web app completly.
-This frontend simulate one e-commerce.
-User can see all products without account, and can register youself if want to save your list on shopping cart.<a href="https://github.com/raferdev/MAGICSports-front">(backend)</a>.
+This backend simulate one e-commerce API.
+User can see all products without account, and can register youself if want to save your list on cart list.<a href="https://github.com/raferdev/MAGICSports-front">(frontend)</a>.

 ---